ponylang/pony-tutorial/docs/getting-started/how-it-works.md

 In Pony, a dot is either a field access or a method call, much like other languages.
 If the name after the dot has parentheses after it, it's a method call.
 Otherwise, it's a field access.

 So here, we start with a reference to `env`.
 We then look up the field `out` on our object `env`.
-As it happens, that field represents __stdout__, i.e. usually it means printing to your console.
+As it happens, that field represents `stdout`, i.e. usually it means printing to your console.
 Then, we call the `print` method on `env.out`.
 The stuff inside the parentheses are the arguments to the function.
 In this case, we are passing a __string literal__, i.e. the stuff in double quotes.

 In Pony, string literals can be in double quotes, `"`, in which case they follow C/C++ style escaping (using stuff like \n), or they can be triple-quoted, `"""` like in Python, in which case they are considered raw data.

-__What's an Env, anyway?__ It's the "environment" your program was invoked with.
-That means it has command line arguments, environment variables, __stdin__, __stdout__, and __stderr__.
+__What's an `Env`, anyway?__ It's the "environment" your program was invoked with.
+That means it has command line arguments, environment variables, `stdin`, `stdout`, and `stderr`.
 Pony has no global variables, so these things are explicitly passed to your program.

 ## That's it!

 Really, that's it.
-The program begins by creating a `Main` actor, and in the constructor, we print "Hello, world!" to __stdout__.
+The program begins by creating a `Main` actor, and in the constructor, we print "Hello, world!" to `stdout`.
 Next, we'll start diving into the Pony type system.